ritwik1993/OculusMatlab/README.md

 	git clone https://github.com/ritwik1993/OculusMatlab.git --recursive

+If you have already downloaded the repository before, but need the updates that came in later - simply use *git pull*.
 This command is likely to take a while.
 It's a big project with lots of submodules

 Install Boost and other essentials on your system (if it isn't already installed)